fbpx

 Rails-to-Trails takings are property confiscations by the federal government under the National Trails System Act, which authorizes abandoned railroad corridors to be converted to public biking and walking trails.
 Landowners like yourself are often left unaware of the rail conversion, and if you do not make a claim for compensation, the government will not pay you for your property.

 Flint Cooper is passionate about the protection of constitutional rights.
-The team of experienced government takings attorneys has successfully represented landowners across the country against the federal government, and is one of only a few firms with experience litigating Rails-to-Trails cases.
+Our team of experienced government takings attorneys have successfully represented landowners across the country against the federal government, and is one of only a few firms with experience litigating Rails-to-Trails cases.

 Flint Cooper can help win your settlement by proving the taking has occurred, makes sure the federal government pays fair market value for the property taken, along with interest from the date it was taken.